-Similar to twins, Ashland and Medford, Oregon are close in many ways, and uniquely different in others.
+Similar to twins, the Rogue Valley’s bookend cities, Ashland and Medford, are close in many ways, and uniquely different in others.
 These two cities, though, stand out as having some of the best Rogue Valley brunch spots.
 Here’s a shout out to their focus on farmer-chef collaboration and reliably creative, seasonal mouthfuls.
 Look no further for a weekend brunch where the local farmer and the chef share the spotlight.

 Known for their commitment to organic, farm-to-table, seasonal eating, Larks also sources from Southern Oregon farms, such as Dunbar Farms and Wandering Roots Farm, to provide that fresh, just-picked taste experience.
 In fact, these farmer-chef offerings were on full display during a recent visit.